 1. Cut off connection and contact

 You will have to cut off any connection with the person you were having an emotional connection with, no questions asked.
-It might hurt to say goodbye to this person, but to work on your relationship, you must follow the no-contact rule.
+It might hurt to say goodbye to this person, but to work on your relationship, you must follow the no-contact rule with the affair partner.

 2. Preparing your mindset